petertjmills/nix-cloud/README.md

 ## Cumulus

-Cumulus is a dev server desigined to build this Nix config and deploy the various services to the servers.
+Cumulus is a dev server designed to build this Nix config and deploy the various services to the servers.

 It runs the VSCode server from [here](https://github.com/nix-community/nixos-vscode-server) To get it started I had to do: